-Sometimes keeping a journal of your thoughts, feelings, and experiences helps, but it often makes things worse.
-In general, it is likely to hurt if you try to help you “know yourself in isolation and it helps if it leads to greater understanding and behavior change in your interactions with others.
-Working with these intrepid writers led Adams to develop a scale of techniques to keep writing for recovery as a positive experience by teaching them “how to structure, set the pace and contain their writing.
+Sometimes, writing down your thoughts, feelings, and experiences can be beneficial, but it can also make things worse.
+It is likely to be hurtful if you try to understand yourself in isolation and it helps if it leads to greater understanding and behavior change in your interactions with others.
+To make sure that writing for recovery is a positive experience, Adams developed a scale of techniques to help structure, set the pace, and contain their writing.
 This allowed their diaries to become symbols of new lives made by their hands.

 Letting out feelings and words can feel bad because you've been suppressing them and now they're all on the surface.
 When people go to therapy, they tend to feel worse at first before they see improvement because they need to review all the feelings they tried to avoid.
 When you're going through a rough patch, keeping a diary can cause your mind to fall into a chain reaction of negativity.
 In fact, most people find tremendous support when writing negative thoughts in a journal, as it allows them to erase these things from their minds.

 Worse, melancura is believed to be a man who fails and distracts women (some research supports this).
 Brain scans of people who wrote about their feelings showed that they were able to control their emotions better than those who wrote about a neutral experience.
 This study also found that writing about feelings in an abstract way was more calming than writing vividly.
 When people go to therapy, they often feel worse at first because they have to face all the feelings they have tried to suppress.